Frequently asked questions

 How should I address Members of the Royal Family?

-Other female members of the family who hold the title Her Royal Highness: Your Royal Highness·on the first occasion and then: Ma'am.
+For female members of the family who hold the title Her Royal Highness: Your Royal Highness·on the first occasion and then: Ma'am.

 For male members of the Royal Family holding the title His Royal Highness: Your Royal Highness on the first occasion and: Sir thereafter.